Subscribe to the Interacoustics Academy newsletter for updates and priority access to online events

 What is the head impulse test (HIT)?

-There are two clinical methods of performing head impulse testing: the bedside head impulse test (HIT) and the video head impulse test (vHIT).
+There are two clinical methods of performing head impulse testing: the bedside head impulse test (HIT), also known as the head thrust test (HTT), and the video head impulse test (vHIT).
 Both tests measure the function of the vestibulo-ocular reflex (VOR), which is the connection between the vestibular system and the oculomotor muscles.

 In the bedside test, equipment is not required.
 The patient is asked to fixate on a stationary target – usually the tester’s nose.
 The tester then moves the head rapidly in both right and left directions to stimulate the patient’s right and left lateral semicircular canals.
 These head movements should be high velocity, low amplitude and unexpected.